mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 For the most part, launching a tModLoader server is the exact same as launching a Terraria server.

 ## Setting Up a Dedicated Server
 If you have an extra old computer sitting around or leave your computer on all the time, you can use that computer to host a dedicated server.
-Do note that this server computer also needs their own copy of a Terraria Server which can be found [here](https://terraria.gamepedia.com/Server#Downloads) with tModLoader also installed.

 ### Configure the server
-You can change `serverconfig.txt` with your server configurations which will be loaded by the tML server when using the instructions below.
+You can change `serverconfig.txt` with your server configurations which will be loaded by the tModLoader server when using the instructions below.

 #### Getting the server to load mods
 On your client, create a modpack of all the mods you want to use on the server, then copy that modpackName.json file to the server.
 Create a folder to hold the mods "C:\Server\Mods" then create a ModPacks folder in that folder.
 Copy your modpack.json file in the ModPacks folder and the associated tmod files into the Mods folder.
 In your serverconfig.txt file, add the following two lines at the end of the file